Dasharo/docs/docs/transparent-validation/ASRock-SPC741D8/presale-assembly-and-validation.md

     [flash the image](https://docs.dasharo.com/dasharo-tools-suite/documentation/running/#bootable-usb-stick)
     to the flash drive.
 For non-technical users, it is recommended to use Etcher to flash the image onto the flash drive.

+    !!! note

+        Make sure DTS version is at least `v2.7.3`.
+If it isn't available yet, use the newest release candidate version: `v2.7.3-rc<x>` as this version added PCR values to the HCL report.

 1. Connect the device to the mains power.
 1. Open the front panel using the attached key.
 1. Plug the previously prepared flash drive into one of the available USB ports.